Treatments for common vaginal health conditions like bacterial vaginosis (BV) or yeast infections often include a suppository.

 Rectal suppositories are bullet-shaped and about an inch long with a rounded tip, used for treating conditions like allergies, constipation, hemorrhoids, or a high fever.

 Vaginal suppositories, on the other hand, are inserted into the vagina using either your fingers or a special applicator.
 Once inside, the warmth of your body melts the suppository and releases the medication, which gets absorbed by the vaginal mucosa and acts locally without too much of the drug entering the systemic bloodstream.
-They're commonly used as a way to treat vaginal dryness, yeast infections, or bacterial infections like BV.
+Using suppositories isn’t always the most pleasant experience, but they can make it easier to take medicine that you can’t swallow.

 You should always talk to your healthcare provider before using any treatment in a vaginal suppository because it’s very important to know exactly what’s happening in your vaginal microbiome before you put anything in there, whether it’s prescription or over the counter.

 Recurrent symptoms?
-Meet Evvy's at-home vaginal microbiome test, approved by leading OB-GYNs.
+Get Evvy's at-home vaginal microbiome test, designed by leading OB-GYNs.

-How to insert use a suppository
+How to use vaginal suppositories

 Inserting a vaginal suppository can be done either with your fingers or with a plastic applicator.